FAQ - Gradekeeper Web App

 plan.
 That plan is free and gives you 2 GB of storage, which is more than enough for your Gradekeeper classes.

-How can I link to my Dropbox?
+How can I sign into my Dropbox?

 In the Gradekeeper web app, click the Dropbox icon on the upper left.
 You will be asked to enter your Dropbox email address and password to allow Gradekeeper to access its folder in your Dropbox.
 If you do not yet have a Dropbox account, you can click the link at the bottom to create an account.